-Driving up to the Catskills early one morning, it was another dim day, with overcast skies smothering the light and fresh snow blotting out the wintry landscape’s subtle colors.
-The Shawangunk Mountains slid by in the rear view mirror, slate gray and dusky taupe beneath a patchy sky, and when I finally glimpsed them, the Catskills’ southern escarpment looked no more distinct than a layer of fog.
-The scene lacked contrast and energy, but this doesn’t matter when there are mountains to climb….
+Driving up to the Catskills early one morning, it was another dim day, with overcast skies smothering the light and fresh snow blotting out the subtle colors of the winter landscape.
+The Shawangunk Mountains slid by in the rear view mirror, slate gray and dusky taupe.
+The Catskills’ southern mountains looked like a bank of fog.
+The scene lacked energy, but this doesn’t matter when there are mountains to climb….

 Slide Mountain is the Catskills’ highest peak, and one I’ve climbed many times, including both summer and winter, day and night — but always following the trail from Big Indian Valley.
 One day I was rereading “In the Heart of the Southern Catskills,” John Burroughs’ account of his first ascent of Slide Mountain in 1885.
 Burroughs had long been intrigued by Slide, but he wasn’t going to take a trail.
 Rather, he chose the more remote Woodland Valley as his starting point and then made his way to the summit through unmarked forest.
 Moving off trail like this is today called “bushwhacking,” and depending on the terrain, it can be exhilarating — or extremely challenging.